uiuc-hpc/lci/README.md

 ![Build Status](https://github.com/uiuc-hpc/lci/actions/workflows/ci.yml/badge.svg)

+## Documentation
+See [here](https://uiuc-hpc.github.io/lci/) for quick start, tutorial, API documentation, and more.

 ## Overview

-The Lightweight Communication Interface (LCI) is designed to be an efficient communication library for asynchronous communications in multithreaded environments.
+LCI is designed to be an efficient communication library for asynchronous communications in multithreaded environments.
 It also serves as a research tool to explore design choices for such libraries.
 It has the following major features:
 - a unified interface that supports flexible combinations of all common point-to-point